 Maraschino Zadar

 Maraschino is Zadar’s traditional liquor made by secret recipe from the specific type of cherries called Marasca cherries.
-This is a small slightly sour fruit that grows wild along Zadar region.
-Pharmacists of the Zadar’s Dominican monastery noted down the 1st recipe for this herbal liquor at the beginning of the 16th Century and at that time this aromatic drink was medical potion.
-Through time the original recipe was gradually changed and perfected.
-In 18th century Maraschino as a prestigious drink became world famous, present in all reigning European courts.
-It was respected and enjoyed by the British king George IV and the queen Victoria, the French kings Louis XVIII, Charles X and Louis Philippe, the Russian tsar Nikola I, Napoleon Bonaparte, marshal Marmont, the great seducer Giaccomo Casanova, film director Alfred Hitchcock, writers and artists Rudyard Kipling, George Bernard Shaw, Charles Baudelaire, Ernest Hemingway, Orson Welles, Charlie Chaplin and many others.
+This small, slightly sour fruit grows wild throughout the Zadar region.
+The first written recipe for this herbal liqueur was recorded by pharmacists of the Dominican monastery in Zadar at the beginning of the 16th century, when Maraschino was originally used as a medicinal potion.
+Over time, the recipe was gradually refined and perfected.
+By the 18th century, Maraschino had become a prestigious drink, gaining worldwide fame and finding its place at European royal courts.
+It was enjoyed by British King George IV and Queen Victoria, French kings Louis XVIII, Charles X, and Louis Philippe, Russian Tsar Nicholas I, Napoleon Bonaparte, Marshal Marmont, and the legendary Giacomo Casanova.
+Its admirers also included Alfred Hitchcock, as well as writers and artists such as Rudyard Kipling, George Bernard Shaw, Charles Baudelaire, Ernest Hemingway, Orson Welles, and Charlie Chaplin.

-Therefore, once in Zadar do not miss the chance to taste this noble liquor and travel back in time while enjoying its unique aroma.
-You can find Maraschino in almost every bar in Zadar or end your day watching Zadar’s sunset and sipping delicious cocktails with Maraschino.
+So, once you’re in Zadar, don’t miss the chance to taste this noble liqueur and travel back in time through its unique aroma.
+You can find Maraschino in almost every bar in the city, or end your day by watching Zadar’s famous sunset while sipping a delicious Maraschino-based cocktail.

 9. Visit Duke’s palace